mdhender/ottomap/README.md

 I think that will be enough data to feed the map generator.
 Let me know if you think that there's something missing.

+See the `OTTOMAP.md` file for an overview of running from command line and `BUILDING.md` for instructions on building the project.

 ## Input Data
 OttoMap expects all turn reports to be in text files in a single directory.